About the Project

 Sarah Boege is a policy analyst who studies how policy can improve equity in everything from food to finance.
-She hails from Arizona and has lived in various places, including abroad in Guatemala, but now calls New Hampshire home.
+She hails from Arizona and has lived in various places, including abroad in Guatemala, and several years in New Hampshire.

 In the spring and summer of 2022, Carsey researchers Jess Carson and Sarah Boege are hoping to talk to New Hampshire parents about how they make grocery-related decisions for their families.
 The goal of this work is to understand how families choose where to shop and what to buy and hear what might make feeding a family easier.